 AJWS supports activists on the frontlines of social change in seven countries in Africa.
 From mobilizing opposition to anti-LGBTQI+ legislation in Uganda to helping Kenyan communities defend their access to clean water, AJWS grantees work tirelessly to build just societies.

-AJWS plays a key role in supporting peace organizations working to end 30 years of civil war in the Casamance region of Senegal, where over 35 years of violent conflict has brought violence into the lives of civilians and robbed people of their essential civil and political rights.
-Over the past few decades, we have also supported efforts to end the harmful practice of female genital cutting in Senegalese communities.
+In Senegal, AJWS plays a key role in supporting grassroots organizations working to achieve a just and equitable peace in the Casamance region of Senegal, where over 35 years of violent conflict has brought terror and instability into the lives of civilians and robbed people of their essential civil and political rights.